-Meet Courtney Flood, Greater Boston Addiction Centers Director of Operations.
+Meet Courtney Flood, Greater Boston Addiction Center’s Director of Operations.
 As our Director of Operations, she takes on the responsibility of overseeing the entirety of the company.
-At 37 years old, she balances being a full time mother to two beautiful children, taking care of the clients we help, and staying vigilant in her own recovery.
+Courtney has been at the heart of the team since day one, and has continued to help us grow.
+She balances being a full time mother to two beautiful children, taking care of the clients we help, and staying vigilant in her own recovery.
 Courtney has been in recovery for over four years through the 12 steps of Alcoholics Anonymous, working with a sponsor and helping others.
 She attributes a healthy balance of self care through exercise and yoga with working with sponsees and continuing her own step work for her contented sobriety.
 Courtney brings more than a decade of experience in the hospitality industry, managing events and supervising a staff.
 She brings a meticulous eye for detail combined with a dedicated passion to help others which makes her the perfect person to head our offices.
 Courtney has an unparalleled work ethic, leaving no stone unturned, and never giving up.
-We are blessed and grateful to have her at the head of our GBAC family.
+We are blessed and grateful to have her at the head of the table of our GBAC family.

 Let us introduce you to Paul Stazesky, one of our primary therapists at Greater Boston Addiction Centers.
 Paul joins our team with 19 years experience in human services helping those battling addiction.
 Prior to getting into the treatment field, Paul taught US history.
 He received a Bachelor of Arts in US history from the University of Delaware, graduating summa cum laude and also a Masters from Cambridge College in Mental Health Counseling with a focus on substance abuse disorders.
 Paul has been in recovery himself from alcohol and substances for more than 2 decades.
 Having personally battled addiction himself, Paul brings his own experiences and actual education to his approach in this work.
 He notes his recovery being the bedrock on which own life has grown and flourished.
 He is a proud father of two children who he loves to spend time with when he is at home.
 When Paul isn’t spending time with his children or busy at work, he likes visiting historical battle sites and location around the country or playing some kind of music and singing.
 Paul is definitely an asset to our expanding family here at GBAC!